 Which Pears to Use for Baking

 Though all pears are delicious some are better than others for baking.
-For the this recipe you definitely want to use the Bartlett or the Bosc pears.
-Both pears hold their shape beautiful and don't become too soft while baking.
+For this recipe you definitely want to use the Bartlett or the Bosc pears.
+Both pears hold their shape beautifully and don't become too soft while baking.
 The pears should be somewhat firm on the bottom when you press it with your thumb.
 If the fruit is really soft then it is too soft for baking.

 How to Make the Crisp Topping